-- When redirecting a part of your users to the test URL, use the 302 and not the 301 redirect.
-This way, Google will understand that the redirect is temporary and that it should keep the original URL indexed.
+- When redirecting some users to the test URL, use the 302 and not the 301 redirect.
+This way, Google will understand that the redirect is temporary and won’t index the test URL.

-- To avoid duplicate content penalties, mark your original page version as canonical using the rel=canonical tag.
-Some SEO experts recommend marking the test page with the noindex meta tag instead, but Google discourages this practice.
-Using rel=canonical tags should also help you prevent keyword cannibalization.
+- To avoid duplicate content penalties, mark your original page as canonical using the rel=canonical tag.
+Some SEO experts recommend marking the test page with the noindex meta tag instead, but Google discourages this.
+Using rel=canonical tags also helps you in preventing keyword cannibalization.

-Finally, whichever of the two methods described above you choose, make sure to only run testing for as long as it’s necessary – otherwise, Google will treat your prolonged testing as an attempt to deceive search engines.
+Regardless of which testing method you choose, ensure that you only run the test for as long as necessary.
+Otherwise, Google will treat your prolonged testing as an attempt to deceive search engines.

-Based on the amount of traffic you get, a good testing tool will tell you how long your experiment should last to let you come up with valid conclusions.
-So, once you have the winner of your testing marathon, update your website accordingly and remove the testing scripts or alternate URLs.
+A good testing tool, based on your website’s traffic, can suggest how long your experiment should last to help you come up with valid conclusions.
+Once you have determined the winner of your testing marathon, update your website accordingly and remove the testing scripts or alternate URLs.

 Redesign your website behind the scenes

-At the same time, you’d want to keep your dev website copy out of Google’s reach and out of users’ sight.
-You can do this in several ways.
-The first option is to inject the Robots <META> tag into the header of every page of the website to keep Google from indexing the website copy:
+At the same time, you’ll want to keep your dev website copy out of Google’s reach and away from users’ sight.
+There are several ways to do this, such as injecting the Robots <META> tag into the header of every page of the website to prevent Google from indexing the website copy: